lanl/bueno/README.md

 def main(argv):
     experiment.name('call-bye')
     # call the other file by passing a terminal command
-    host.run('python3 goodbye.py')
+    host.run('python goodbye.py')
 ```
-Where goodbye.py is another python script in the same directory as hello.py
+Where `goodbye.py` is another Python script in the same directory as `hello.py`,
 and again executed the same way.

-There are additional parameters that can be passed for greater detail when
-debugging outlined at the implementation of bueno.public.host.run

 ### Los Alamos National Laboratory Code Release
 C19133 bueno